 A good starting point for a daily budget is 3x – 4x the average CPC per campaign.

 Google is in the business of giving searchers exactly what they’re looking for as fast as possible.
 When it comes to Google Ads, that couldn’t be truer.
-You don’t have to worry about losing out to someone with a bigger budget – the 800 pound gorilla.
+You don’t have to worry about losing out to someone with a bigger budget.
 Google Ads levels the playing field for big and small advertisers alike.
 As long as your keywords, ads, and landing pages are most relevant, your ad will show up.

 They do this with a neat metric called Ad Rank.
 Essentially, it's a value that determines an ad's position on the page (if any), and ultimately determines how much you'll pay for a click on any given search.